On the past maximal development of near-FLRW data for the Einstein scalar-field Vlasov system: The main theorem

 The FLRW solution exhibits stable mean, scalar, Ricci and Kretschmann curvature scalar blow-up toward the Big Bang in the following sense:

 Finally, $\left(\M,\g\right)$ is causally disconnected and geodesically incomplete toward the past in the same sense as in \cite[Theorem 8.2]{FU23}. \end{theorem}

 \begin{remark}[On AVTD behaviour] \eqref{eq:asymp} demonstrates that the evolution of metric and scalar field are asymptotically velocity term dominated (AVTD) in the sense that $(g,k,n,\del_0\phi)$ exhibit asymptotic behaviour which, agrees at first order with the solution to the truncated Einstein Vlasov scalar-field system in CMC gauge in which we drop all spatial derivatives from \eqref{eq:REEqG}, \eqref{eq:REEqSigmaSharp}, \eqref{eq:REEqLapse1} and \eqref{eq:REEqWave}.
-Note that, when considering the evolution of ${k^i}_j$ (or, equivalently, its tracefree part ${\hat{k}^i}_j$) as well as the lapse equation, Vlasov matter terms are not truncated, leading to lower order terms in the VTD solution -- as opposed to the pure scalar-field case, where the VTD solution is simply described by $a^{-3}K_{Bang}$. \\

-Similarly truncating the rescaled Vlasov equation \eqref{eq:vlasov-resc} and denoting the shear of the VTD solution by $k_{VTD}^\parallel$, one obtains the following:
+Note that, when considering the evolution of ${k^i}_j$ (or, equivalently, its tracefree part ${\hat{k}^i}_j$) as well as the lapse equation, Vlasov matter terms are not truncated, leading to lower order terms in the VTD solution -- as opposed to the pure scalar-field case, where the VTD solution is simply described by $a^{-3}K_{Bang}$.
+Similarly truncating the rescaled Vlasov equation \eqref{eq:vlasov-resc} simply leads to the equation $\del_tf_{VTD}=0$, if one views the full Sasaki derivative $\nabsak_i$ as the horizontal term to be truncated as the form of the isotropic solution suggests.
+Thus, the Vlasov distribution on the co-mass shell is also AVTD, but one loses control of the derived energy-momentum quantities since the leading order term is influenced by the level of inhomogeneity encoded in even the formal VTD solution via the asymptotics of the spatial metric.
+Thus, these asymptotics are in line with the critical behaviour of radiation fluids discussed in Section \ref{subsubsec:euler-sf}, since the corresponding macroscopic quantities degenerate towards the Big Bang, but at controllable rates. \end{remark}